Can Fulham buck trend to stay in Premier League?

 The Cottagers progressed despite losing 2-1 at home, beating the Bluebirds 2-0 in the second leg with goals from Josh Onomah and Neeskens Kebano, setting up an all-west London final against Brentford at Wembley.

-The final pitted the Championship's two top scorers against each other - Aleksandar Mitrovic and Ollie Watkins, who finished the season with 26 goals each.
+The final pitted the Championship's two top scorers against each other - Mitrovic and Ollie Watkins, who finished the season with 26 goals each.

 A tense game finished goalless before two extra-time goals from Joe Bryan sealed victory for Fulham.